-Investigation into Secretive Surveillance Aircraft Accident in Malta 24 Oct 2016
+Investigation into Secretive SA227 Surveillance Aircraft N577MX Accident in Malta 24 Oct 2016

-The French BEA-D (Le Bureau Enquêtes Accidents Défense – Air UPDATE: renamed the BEA d’État [BEA-É] in 2018 in recognition of its role in all state aircraft) has issued a progress report into the loss of US registered SA227 AT Merlin IVC surveillance aircraft N577MX of Luxembourg based CAE Aviation operating from Malta for the French Government on 24 October 2016.
+The French BEA-D (Le Bureau Enquêtes Accidents Défense – Air, UPDATE: renamed the BEA pour la sécurité de l’aéronautique d’État [BEA-É] in 2018 in recognition of its role in all state aircraft) issued a progress report in late 2017 into the loss of US registered SA227 AT Merlin IVC surveillance aircraft N577MX of Luxembourg based CAE Aviation operating from Malta for an unspecified agency of the French Government on 24 October 2016.

 During the initial climb, 4 seconds after rotation, the aircraft pitched nose up, then rolled right around 150 degrees, reaching just over 260ft above ground level, before descending about 3 seconds later.
 The aircraft rolled to the left prior to impact with the ground, 130 meters to the right of the take-off axis and approximately mid-runway. https://youtu.be/9OubF4h6ozw?t=38 The flight lasted about 10 seconds.
 There was a post crash fire.
 All 5 on board died.